sixhops/catcollector-codealong/01-urls-views-templates.md

 Here we see the brackets and percent symbols that delimit our Python template code.
 We made a `for-loop` - the top line is `{% for cat in cats %}` and the bottom line is `{% endfor %}`.
 We cannot write an actual Python for-loop in a Django template so we use these Django template delimiters to achieve the same result.
 We iterate over each `cat` in the `cats` collection and put the values of its name and age into p tags in our page.
 To do this, we wrap the variable in double curly braces: `{{ }}` Check out our index file on your browser and you should see our cats displayed on the screen!

 Let's rafactor this and add some conditional expressions to change the way our page renders based on data.
 If a cat has an age of 0, let's set it to display 'Kitten'.
-Replace the code you just added with the following:
+Update the code you just added with the following:

 ```html
   {% for cat in cats %}